fpotter/mixpanel-cappuccino/README.md

 # MixpanelAPI.j

 This is a light wrapper on top of Mixpanel's regular Javascript API to make it more Cocoa-like.
-It also handles loading the Mixpanel Javascript API for you.
+It also handles loading the Mixpanel Javascript files for you so all you have to do is @import.
 That's about it.

 ## Usage